-While DevOps is not a technology, DevOps environments generally apply common methodologies.
+Although DevOps isn't a technology, DevOps environments apply common methodologies.
 These include the following:

 A DevOps approach is one of many techniques IT staff use to execute IT projects that meet business needs.
-DevOps can coexist with Agile software development; IT service management frameworks, such as ITIL; project management directives, such as Lean and Six Sigma; and other strategies.
+DevOps can coexist with Agile and other continuous software development paradigms; IT service management frameworks, such as ITIL; project management directives, such as Lean and Six Sigma; and other strategies.

-Some IT professionals believe that the simple combination of Dev and Ops is not enough, and the term DevOps should explicitly include business (BizDevOps), security (DevSecOps) or other areas.
+Some IT professionals believe that the simple combination of Dev and Ops isn't enough, and the term DevOps should include business (BizDevOps), security (DevSecOps) or other areas.

 DevOps is a methodology meant to improve work throughout the software development lifecycle.
 You can visualize a DevOps process as an infinite loop, comprising these steps: plan, code, build, test, release, deploy, operate, monitor and -- through feedback -- plan, which resets the loop.

 Ideally, the cyclical loop that comprises each DevOps iteration alleviates a great deal of stress from development outcomes.
 Traditional Waterfall development used an all-or-nothing approach where requirements were gathered up front, and then code was written, tested and released as events; any outcome, performance issues or reliability problems were dealt with as an afterthought.
 DevOps gives organizations far more flexibility in developing and releasing software that matures systematically over time, letting the team adjust, change, learn and try innovative new approaches and take risks that traditional development paradigms could never allow.
 Organizations use a combination of culture and technology to pursue this goal.

 To align software to expectations, developers and stakeholders communicate about the project, and developers work on small updates that go live independently of each other.